snaplet/docs-old/docs/tutorials/supabase-integration.md

 > Remember the password you use when creating the project.
 You’ll need this password to connect your database to Snaplet later.

 ### Step 5: Make your `postgres` user a superuser
-Granting superuser privileges is important because without it, the data restoration will fail.
-If you try to restore the snapshot from your data source without granting superuser privileges to your `postgres` user, you will run into an `Unhandled error: must be owner of schema storage` .
-So in order to grant these privileges you’ll want to:
+Snaplet requires the ability to drop the database schemas whilst whilst restoring a snapshot, in order to do that we require `superuser` privileges.

 1. Navigate to your the `SQL Editor` in your Supabase console
 2. Click on `new query`